Open + Connected + Catalytic

 Our team has decades of investing experience and also decades of experience operating businesses of the types we invest in.
 We also have a Board of Advisors that we can call on to help evaluate investments and assist our portfolio companies.
 [Scroll down or click on photos for individual bios]

 Garheng founded HealthQuest Capital in 2013 to pursue opportunities for investing in fields and locations that he felt were overlooked by many venture and growth investors.
 A physician and engineer by training, Garheng has 17 years of experience investing in innovative healthcare companies with a long list of successes.
-He currently serves on the boards of portfolio companies Castle Biosciences, First Aid Shot Therapy, Magnolia Medical, Trice Medical and ScribeAmerica and is a Board Observer on VirMedica and Spirox.
+He has served on the boards of HealthQuest portfolio companies Avedro, Avizia, Castle Biosciences, First Aid Shot Therapy, Health Channels, Magnolia Medical, Trice Medical, Venus, and VirMedica.

 Some of his notable past successes include IPO’s with Cempra (CEMP), Alimera (ALIM), Applied Genetic Technology Corp.
 (AGTC), Proteon (PRTO), Histogenics (HSGX) and TransEnterix (TRXC).
-His investments going on to successful M&A transactions include: Calibra Medical (J&J), Cellective (AstraZeneca), Serenex (Pfizer), Athenix (Bayer), NovaMin (GSK), Aldagen (Cytomedix), Salveo Specialty Pharmacy (Catamaran) and SARCode (Shire).
+His investments going on to successful M&A transactions include: Calibra Medical (J&J), Cellective (AstraZeneca), Serenex (Pfizer), Athenix (Bayer), NovaMin (GSK), Aldagen (Cytomedix), Salveo Specialty Pharmacy (United Health), SARCode (Shire), and Spirox (Entellus).
 Each case was an opportunity where the entrepreneur was “genuine,” the commercial opportunity was clear, and the science was strong.
 Garheng continues to look for each of these for HealthQuest’s investments.